Ancocodet/wp-umami/readme.txt

 * Pull requests for documented [issues](https://github.com/Ancocodet/wp-umami/issues) are highly appreciated.

 == Upgrade Notice ==

+= 0.7.0 =
+* Increased the minimum required PHP version to 7.4
+* Add deprecation information for do_not_track option

 = 0.6.1 =
 This release fixes an issue with the update from 0.5.0 to 0.6.0.
 The update process should now work as expected.